DataDog/integrations-core/ibm_db2/README.md

 ### Service Checks

-- `ibm_db2.can_connect` returns `CRITICAL` if the Agent is unable to connect to the monitored IBM Db2 database, or `OK` otherwise.
+- `ibm_db2.can_connect` returns `CRITICAL` if the Agent is unable to connect to the monitored IBM Db2 database, otherwise returns `OK`.
-- `ibm_db2.status` returns `CRITICAL` if the monitored IBM Db2 database is quiesced, `WARNING` for quiesce-pending or rollforwards, or `OK` otherwise.
+- `ibm_db2.status` returns `CRITICAL` if the monitored IBM Db2 database is quiesced, `WARNING` for quiesce-pending or rollforwards, otherwise returns `OK`.

 ### Events